 Almost every experienced bartender has a slightly different Martinez formula, but along with the juniper spirit base, the recipe broadly calls for sweet vermouth, dry vermouth, maraschino liqueur and/or orange curacao, and bitters.

-As you'll see in 'history' below, this is a cocktail which has been based on different styles of gin and made with both sweet and dry vermouths over the decades.
-Personally I feel it works best with either genever or old tom rather than London dry gin and my preference is for an oude-style genever.
-The following four Martinez (with hot links to recipes) are listed here, with my preferred recipe first and least favourite last - they are all tasty:
+As you'll see in 'history' below, the Martinez has been based on different styles of gin and made with both sweet and dry vermouths over the decades.
+I feel it works best with either genever or old tom (rather than London dry gin) and my preference is for an oude-style genever.
+The following four Martinez recipes are listed with my preferred recipe first and least favourite last, but they're all tasty:

 Martinez - original genever

-The original Martinez was almost certainly based on Dutch jenever rather than English old tom or dry gin and O. Byron's 1884 The Modern Bartender suggests it would also have had a couple of dashes of both Angostura bitters and orange curaçao.
-The proportions of vermouth used reflect the sales of French and Italian vermouths in America at the time.
+The original Martinez was almost certainly based on Dutch jenever rather than English old tom or dry gin.
+O. Byron's 1884 The Modern Bartender specifies "gin" and suggests a Martinez had a couple of dashes of both aromatic bitters and orange curaçao.
+The proportions of vermouth I've used in this recipe reflect the sales of French and Italian vermouths in America at the time.

 Martinez - made with old tom gin